Clinical Microbiology Short Essay Question And Answers

 • On gram staining of it shows gram positive bud¬ding yeast cells.

-Candida albicans can be identified by
+3. Identification: Candida albicans can be identified by

-• Germ tube test:
+• Germ Tube Test:

-• When incubated in human serum at 37oC, C. al-beans form germ tubes within two hours. – This is called Reynolds braude phenomenon
+• When incubated in human serum at 37oC, C. al-beans form germ tubes within two hours. – This is called the Reynolds braude phenomenon

 • Chlamydospores.